 Christy D. McGee, Ed.D. (webpage and contact information) is a Professor of Education and Chair of the Master of Arts in Teaching Program.
 She taught at both the elementary and high school level before beginning her career in higher education.
 Before coming to Bellarmine in 2005, Dr. McGee was an associate professor of Curriculum and Instruction at the University of Arkansas.
-She was also a visiting assistant professor at University of Indiana and she was director of student teaching at the University of Louisville.
-She has written several articles exploring children at risk for failure, teacher education reform, student empowerment, and gifted students.
+She was also a visiting assistant professor at University of Indiana and she directed student teaching at the University of Louisville.
+She has published over 20 articles in her career exploring children at risk for failure, teacher education reform, student empowerment, and gifted students.
 She is a national consultant in the process of differentiated instruction.
-As an active member of the National Association for Gifted Children, she served as chair of the division of Curriculum and Instruction, chair of the Parent and Community network, and a Parent Advisory Committee member, and one of the developers of the highly popular “Mile Marker” CD.
+As an active member of the National Association for Gifted Children, she served as chair of the Division of Curriculum and Instruction, chair of the Parent and Community network, a Parent Advisory Committee member, and one of the developers of the highly popular “Mile Marker” CD.
 She also wrote a column for the journal Parenting for High Potential from 2011-2013.

 Dr. McGee received her bachelor’s degree from Murray State University in theatre arts and communication with a minor in secondary education, her master’s degree from the University of Louisville in science education, and her doctoral degree from University of Louisville with concentrations in urban studies and science education.

 Belinda C. Richardson, Ed.D. (webpage and contact information) Assistant Professor of Education, began her career in education after receiving her initial teaching certification from North Georgia College and University.
 She expanded her knowledge base by receiving a Masters Degree in Special Education from the University of Nebraska and taught special education for seven years.
 She then went on to earn a Masters Degree in Counseling Education from Texas Tech University and to work as a school counselor for eight years.
 She earned her Doctorate Degree in Special Education from Texas Tech University in 2007.
 Her research experience and interest is in the study of undeveloped attachment in children and its effects on their connection with and behavior in the school setting.